cschotte/blog/content/posts/Isochrone/index.md

 ---
-title: "Calculate an isochrone to target your customers"
+title: "Use Azure Maps to calculate an isochrone to reach your customers"
 author: "Clemens Schotte"
 date: 2021-09-21T15:00:00+02:00